jetbundle/jetbundle.github.io/_diffequations/CONTENT_STRUCTURE_GUIDE.md

 1. **Extract problem:**
    - Keep only "Problem:" in bold
-   - Remove any other bold formatting from problem statement
+   - Remove any other bold formatting from the problem statement

 2. **Process solution:**
    - Remove all bold section headers (`**Step 1:**`, `**Solution:**`, etc.)